 After sealing the boogeyman away, it’s revealed that, during the whole hoopla, Martin somehow got a tiny yellow stain of unidentified stuff on his shirt, making him lose the bet.

 As a first episode, it does fine.
 They introduce the characters and the world they live in perfectly fine.
 The main story is alright, and I do like how they portrayed the boogeyman, but he’s defeated and worked around very easily.
-The side plot served no purpose whatsoever and Martin should’ve lost it at least three times if anyone pays attention or uses basic logic.
+The side plot served no purpose whatsoever, nor was it at least entertaining, and Martin should’ve lost it at least three times if anyone pays attention or uses basic logic.
 In the end, it’s the fact that the show itself is stupid and one of many of basically the same show from Marathon and Image that really hurts it.

 I don’t like Martin much at all.
-He is one of so many of that dumb as hell trope ego-tiscal main lead who has nearly everything go his way or he somehow makes everything come out on top for him if he does suffer a setback.
+He is that dumb as hell trope of the egotistical main lead who has nearly everything go his way or he somehow makes everything come out on top for him if he does suffer a setback.
 Usually these characters have some form of redemption in that they truly care about the victims or their duties but, no. Martin loves the supernatural, he loves investigating it and seems to be perfectly willing to put the mission and lives at risk if something petty that might chip his ego is in the way.
 He seems to do this job to see supernatural things and be proven as right all the time.